-Sarah Cooper (@sarahcpr) is a writer, comedian and creator of satirical blog The Cooper Review, which attracts more than 500K page views per month.
+Sarah Cooper (@sarahcpr) is a writer, comedian, and creator of the satirical blog The Cooper Review, which attracts more than 500K page views per month.
 Her work has appeared on The Washington Post, Fast Company, Business Insider, and Huffington Post.
 Sarah has over 15 years of experience in the corporate world including Yahoo, Google, before leading to her first viral article, “10 Tricks to Appear Smart in Meetings” and my personal favorite, 9 Nodding Strategies for Your Next Meeting.
 Her first book, 100 Tricks to Appear Smart in Meetings, was released on October 4, 2016.

-Discovering Sarah's work and interviewing her on Feisworld was a journey on its own.
-From a job at a graphic design agency as a receptionist, to a designer (at a different agency), to 3 years at Yahoo before transitioning back to an acting career, to 20K in debt before a friend referred Sarah to land a good job as a design manager at Google, where she met the love of her life.
+Discovering Sarah’s work and interviewing her on Feisworld was a journey on its own.
+From a job at a graphic design agency as a receptionist to a designer (at a different agency), to 3 years at Yahoo before transitioning back to an acting career, to 20K in debt before a friend referred Sarah to land a good job as a design manager at Google, where she met the love of her life.

-That's precisely why I enjoyed talking to Sarah and have her share the not-obvious stories of her upbringing.
-Sarah's mother is half German and her father is half Chinese.
+That’s precisely why I enjoyed talking to Sarah and have her share the not-obvious stories of her upbringing.
+Sarah’s mother is half German and her father is half Chinese.
 Her family moved to Washington, DC when she was three.
-Due to medical struggles of her two sisters, Sarah had to be strong, who paid close attention others' feelings and needs before her own.
+Due to the medical struggles of her two sisters, Sarah had to be strong, who paid close attention to others’ feelings and needs before her own.

 This trait enabled her to discover and pay attention to things that most people experience, but can’t grasp easily.
 I think that’s why Sarah is successful in what she does, why she can read and walk in between the lines, and why she effortlessly finds humor in boring topics.